-When set to In, the audio you hear in your headphones will be taken before it reaches the Sampler, ensuring zero latency.
+When on, the audio you hear in your headphones will be taken before it reaches the Sampler, ensuring zero latency.

 When off, the audio you hear in your headphones will be taken after it is processed in the Sampler, so there may be some latency, but you will hear the audio source as it sounds in the recording.